-Business Source Complete, contains full text articles, market research and industry reports, company profiles and SWOT analysis.
+Business Source Ultimate, contains full text articles, market research and industry reports, company profiles and SWOT analysis.

 CBCA Complete will lead you to articles from Canadian publications and is a good source of articles on Canadian companies.
 It includes citations and articles form journals, magazines, trade publications and newspapers.